CloudLabs-Samples/EduLabs/Demo/azure/Ubuntu.md

    ```
    curl http://localhost
    ```
-   or check in any browser : http:localhost
+   or check in any browser : http://localhost

 ## Conclusion
 In this lab, a Linux web application server was successfully configured using core system administration commands.